mjshin82/twitter-bird-back/README.md

 # Installation
-1. Install the [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) plugin in chrome.
+1. Install the [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) plugin in Chrome browser.
 2. Install the script [here](https://greasyfork.org/ko/scripts/471699-twitter-bird-back).
 3. Your Twitter Bird will be waiting for you.